-AC Motor - An electric motor that operates on "alternating currents" - the kind of power source found in a household outlet.
+AC Motor - An electric motor that operates on "alternating current" - the kind of power source found in a household outlet.

-DC Motor - An electric motor that operates on "direct current".
+DC Motor - an electric motor that operates on "direct current".

-Induction Motor - An AC motor that has no brushes, and is typically larger, heavier, slower, and used in benchtop and stationary equipment, such as table saws, planers, band saws and jointers.
+Induction Motor - an AC motor which has no brushes, and is typically larger, heavier, slower, and used in benchtop and stationary equipment, such as table saws, planers, band saws and jointers.